 The only difference: the timeframe.

 A traditional balance sheet is historical, a tabulation of what has already occurred.
-Pro forma balance sheets, like the pro forma, is future-looking, often 5 years into the future.
-As a startup founder, your goal is to plan for your business with a pro forma rather than to review what historically took place.
+Pro forma balance sheets, like pro forma, are future-looking, often 5 years into the future.
+As a startup founder, your goal is to plan for your business pro forma rather than review what historically took place.

-Here is an example of a pro form balance sheet:
+Here is an example of a pro forma balance sheet:

 You can see that it is projecting into the future.
 Try googling Amazon’s balance sheet.
-You will see that it is broken out by months that have already occurred.
+You will notice that it is organized by months that have already occurred.

 Why is a pro forma balance sheet important?

-This highly specialized form of a forecast helps you, a key-decision maker, determine which options are profitable or even viable.
+This highly specialized form of forecasting helps you, as a key decision-maker, determine which options are profitable or even viable.

 What are pro forma financial statements?

-Pro forma financial statements include the same statements as an established business.
+Pro forma financial statements include the same statements as those of an established business.
 They should include at least a balance sheet, a profit and loss statement, and a statement of cash flows.
-Those statements are conveying the future business activities and the future financial performance of the company.
+Those statements convey the future business activities and the future financial performance of the company.

 If you don’t have a finance background or know nothing about forecasting, you may simply waste your time trying to build your own pro forma financials.
 That’s when hiring a professional, like those at CFOshare, is the fastest and most cost-effective approach.